 Some guidelines for heat:

 Animals of any kind (e.g., dogs, cats, rabbits, gerbils, lizards, snakes, pigs, hamsters, turtles, birds, tarantulas, rats, mice, monkeys, ferrets, mini-horses, etc.) are not allowed in the park, except for legally-defined service dogs or as may otherwise be required by law to assist those with disabilities (“disabilities” being defined by the Americans with Disabilities Act or other applicable laws).
-If you claim to have a legally-qualifying “service dog” you will be required to verify its legitimacy.
+If you claim to have a legally-qualifying “service dog” you will be required to verify its legitimacy, pursuant to applicable legal requirements which are then in effect.
 A “service animal” is defined by law, and not by a person’s personal desires.
 For example, a “companion” animal, or an animal that brings “emotional comfort,” or a dog which serves as “personal security,” does not qualify as a legal “service animal.”

 Even if a “service animal” is verified, and allowed to enter the park, please be aware that you are still responsible for controlling it at all times.
 A service animal is also prohibited from all rides, because rides are built for people, and because animals cannot be safely contained or restrained on amusement rides, they would thereby pose a serious safety hazard.
 Animals are also prohibited from going into or on any water ride or attractions, because of hygiene concerns, in addition to safety concerns.

 Please understand that we may require removal of your service animal from park property if it poses a threat to persons or property, including without limitation, if it is unruly, threatening, aggressive (barking, snarling, biting at patrons, etc.) and/or if you are unable to control your animal at all times.

 It is prohibited to leave animals in a car while patrons enjoy the Park; in such event, animal control (or other government authority) may be called, and your car forcibly entered into, in order to attend to the health or safety needs of an animal.
 You will have to pay all such costs involved in the rescue of any pet left in a car, and may face animal cruelty charges from local authorities.